0208 366 4333

 What is Cervical Cancer?

-Cervical Cancer can be found in anywhere in the cervix, the opening between the vagina and the womb.
+Cervical Cancer can be found in anywhere in the cervix, which is the opening between the vagina and the womb.
 Abnormal cells in the lining of the cervix grow in an uncontrolled way and eventually form a growth (tumour).
 If undetected it can spread to other areas of the body.
-Therefore, it is important to know the symptoms and your risks.
+Nearly all cervical cancers are caused by an infection from certain types of human papillomavirus (HPV).
+It can often be prevented by attending cervical screening, which aims to find and treat changes to cells before they turn into cancer.
+Cervical cancer usually grows very slowly, between 5 to 20 years.

 Who is at higher risk?